SIGN IN / UP

 systemctl reload-or-restart systemd-resolved

-Now we can use our IP to connect to adguardhome and install.
-After that, you can connect with the data that you entered during installation.
+Now we can use our IP to connect to adguardhome and complete the installation.
+After that, you can log in with the credentials you entered during installation.

-Approximately such a picture will be observed in your personal account.
+You will see a picture similar to this in your personal account.

-In order for adguardhome to start blocking ads, enter the IP of the server hosting adguardhome in the DNS field.
-This can be done both in the router and in a personal PC.
+To make adguardhome start blocking ads, enter the server IP where adguardhome is located in the DNS field.
+This can be done both in the router and on your personal PC.